-A liberalized telecom policy unveiled by the Government of India in the late 90s, ushered in a new era of economic growth and the birth of the Business Process Outsourcing (BPO) industry in India.
-This new forward looking policy paved the way for the entry of private telecommunication service providers in the country that led to the introduction of Internet Protocol (IP) telephony and drastically lowered the costs of international voice calls.
-This is turn, made it cost-effective and viable for a call center agent sitting in a remote corner of the world to provide voice based support services to a customer from any part of the world.
+A liberalized telecom policy unveiled by the Government of India in the late 90s ushered in a new era of economic growth and the birth of the India outsourcing industry (beginning of BPO in India).
+This new forward-looking policy paved the way for the entry of private telecommunication service providers in the country that led to the introduction of Internet Protocol (IP) telephony and drastically lowered the costs of international voice calls.
+This is turn, made it cost-effective and viable for a call center agent sitting in a remote corner of the world to provide voice-based support services to a customer from any part of the world.

 The possibility of servicing customers in US and Europe by call center agents sitting in India at a fraction of the labor and infrastructure costs made an interesting business proposition to entrepreneurs.
-Sensing a good business opportunity, several business process outsourcing firms were founded during these initial years by enterprising professionals.
-In the initial years, Indian BPOs primarily provided voice-based call center services and non-voice processes like data entry to clients in developed markets like the US and UK.
+Sensing a good business opportunity, several BPO companies in India were founded during these initial years by enterprising professionals.
+In the initial years, BPOs in India primarily provided voice-based call center services and non-voice processes like data entry to clients in developed markets like the US and UK.

 Buoyed by the success of the initial years, India became the center-stage of global back-office outsourced operations.
-India offered all the right ingredients for a successful BPO operation – good telecom infrastructure, a qualified, young and readily available English speaking workforce and cheap labor costs compared to developed nations.
-The success of the Indian BPO industry led many global corporations to either outsource their back-office and business support functions to a third-party BPO service provider in India or open their own captive centers to support their global operations.
+Indian BPO companies offered all the right ingredients for a successful BPO operation – good telecom infrastructure, a qualified, young and readily available English speaking workforce and cheap labor costs compared to developed nations.
+The BPOs in India led many global corporations to either outsource their back-office and business support functions to a third-party BPO service provider in India or open their own captive centers to support their global operations.

 Recommended Article For You: An Insight into the BPO Industry

 Middle years – From cost arbitrage to value differentiation